THREATS & INTIMIDATION LAWYER

 This page has been carefully written, edited, and reviewed by our team of legal professionals following strict editorial guidelines.
 It has been approved by our Founding Partner, Douglas W. Taylor, Sr., a seasoned criminal defense attorney with extensive legal experience.
 The “last modified” date indicates the most recent review of this page.

-Last Modified: October 4, 2025
+Last Modified: October 30, 2025

-Tucson criminal defense attorney meeting with client about threatening or intimidating charge (A.R.S. § 13-1202)
+Tucson threats & intimidation defense attorney meeting with client (A.R.S. § 13-1202)

 THREATS/INTIMIDATION ATTORNEY IN TUCSON, ARIZONA

 • Threatening or Intimidating cases move fast and can be misunderstood.
 We dig into what was actually said or meant, the context, any alleged “public inconvenience,” and the credibility of witnesses and digital evidence.
 Our goal is to keep you out of jail, minimize collateral fallout, and position your case for dismissal, reduction, or diversion where available.
 If you’ve been cited or arrested in Pima, Cochise, Santa Cruz, or Pinal County, get tailored advice before you speak to anyone else.
+Serving Tucson & Southern Arizona.

 • From the moment you’re accused until your case is resolved, we’re here with clear guidance and steady advocacy.
 Our defense team takes the time to understand what really happened—context, witnesses, 911 timing, body-cam, and any factors that may have escalated the situation.
 Many threats/intimidation cases turn on misunderstandings, protected speech issues, or a momentary lapse—details that matter.